Craniofacial Clefts: Tessier Classification, Types, & Management

 Fun Fact: Van der Meulen's embryological classification is less common: craniofacial skeleton develops along a helical course symbolised by the letter S

-Individual Craniofacial Clefts
+Types of Craniofacial Clefts

 Key Point

 Craniofacial clefts are numbered 0-14 and involve soft tissue and bone.
-They can be grouped into oral-nasal, oral-ocular, lateral facial and cranial clefts.
+They can be grouped into oral-nasal, oral-ocular, lateral facial, and cranial clefts.

 Cleft Number 0